 Not everyone who goes to Provence makes a stop in Orange, France.
-I’m not sure why because it’s not that far from popular places like Avignon and Châteauneuf-du-Pape.
+I’m unsure why because it’s not far from famous places like Avignon and Châteauneuf-du-Pape.
 Plus, it’s an extraordinary place to visit.

-I’ve been to visit Orange, France three times now.
-For three different reasons.
+I’ve been to Orange, France, three times now for three different reasons.
 The first visit was with my son when he came to Uzés to see me for the first time.
-It was literally a “drive by” to take photos of the Triumphal Arch and the Roman Theatre (Théâtre Antique) and to stop at Vaison-la-Romaine.
-Mon fils loves to go to as many UNESCO World Heritage Sites as possible.
-He’s also a wonderful photographer, so most of the photos I’m sharing with you are his.
-The second visit to Orange was to attend the opera, Madame Butterfly, at the Théâtre Antique d’Orange.
-The third trip was for a meeting of Network Provence (women’s business group) that gave me another chance to explore the theatre and town.
+It was a “drive-by” to take photos of the Triumphal Arch and the Roman Theatre (Théâtre Antique) and stop at Vaison-la-Romaine.
+Mon fils love to go to as many UNESCO World Heritage Sites as possible.
+He’s also an excellent photographer, so I share most of his photos.
+The second visit to Orange was to attend the opera Madame Butterfly at the Théâtre Antique d’Orange.
+The third trip was for a meeting of Network Provence (women’s business group), which gave me another chance to explore the theatre and town.

-Orange is a town of just over 30,000 only 20 kms (12.7 miles) away from Avignon.
+Orange is a town of just over 30,000, only 20 km (12.7 miles) from Avignon.
 It was founded as a Roman city in 35 BC.
-Like Nimes, Orange was established by Roman soldiers who were awarded with land for their service.
-Also like Nimes, the town was a cultural center with impressive structures like the Roman theatre, built before 25 BC.
+Like Nimes, Orange was established by Roman soldiers who were awarded land for their service.
+Also, like Nimes, the town was a cultural center with impressive structures like the Roman theatre, built before 25 BC.

 1) The Roman Theatre (Théâtre Antique d’Orange) is the first good reason to visit Orange, France

-One of the best preserved theatres from Roman times, the Théâtre Antique was classified as a UNESCO World Heritage Site in 1981.
-It still has its original stage wall which serves as the external wall.
+One of the best-preserved theatres from Roman times, the Théâtre Antique was classified as a UNESCO World Heritage Site in 1981.
+It still has its original stage wall, which is the external wall.
 Once covered by an awning, the stage is now covered with glass.
-The theatre is has three tiers which can seat up to 9.000 spectators.
-The best seats are up front although none are what you would call comfortable.
-Hard as a rock, matter of fact.
+The theatre has three tiers, which can seat up to 9,000 spectators.
+The best seats are up front, although none are what you would call comfortable.
+Hard as a rock, as a matter of fact.

 2) The Opera is the second good reason to visit Orange, France

-In 1869 the Théâtre Antique’s three tiers were restored so that the venue could rediscover its past, hosting performances of the great Greco-Roman tragedies, as well as promoting French authors.
-Since 1971 the theatre has been home to one of France’s leading summer opera festivals, the “New Chorégies.”
+In 1869, the Théâtre Antique’s three tiers were restored so the venue could rediscover its past, hosting performances of the great Greco-Roman tragedies and promoting French authors.
+Since 1971, the theatre has been home to one of France’s leading summer opera festivals, the “New Chorégies.”

-Last year I splurged to buy a ticket for “Madame Butterfly.”
-Seeing it in the magnificent amphitheatre was one of my most treasured memories of France.
+Last year, I splurged to buy a ticket for “Madame Butterfly.”
+Seeing it in the magnificent amphitheater was one of my most treasured memories of France.
 It’s well worth the cost to just be there.

-3) The third very good reason to visit Orange, France is to see and experience the country’s biggest and most important sites of Gallo-Roman artifacts
+3) The third excellent reason to visit Orange, France, is to see and experience the country’s biggest and most important sites of Gallo-Roman artifacts

 Even if you’re not into history, you can’t help but be amazed by the ancient structures, including whole cities of Roman ruins that remain in and around Orange.
-In addition to the Théâtre Antique, a Roman Temple was discovered during the excavation of the amphitheatre.
-A Roman arch is a famous landmark in Orange and not far away are two Roman neighborhoods in Vaison-la-Romaine –Puymin and La Villasse.
+In addition to the Théâtre Antique, a Roman Temple was discovered during the excavation of the amphitheater.
+A Roman arch is a famous landmark in Orange, and not far away are two Roman neighborhoods in Vaison-la-Romaine –Puymin and La Villasse.
 Once part of the Roman city of Vasio, the neighborhoods span over two eight-hectare sites.
-While there can stroll along the paved streets where the Romans lived, worked and shopped.
+While there, they can stroll along the paved streets where the Romans lived, worked, and shopped.
 You can walk through the homes of the town’s wealthiest families.
-You can see what remains of the fountains and pools, the kitchen, the living areas and garden.
+You can see what remains of the fountains and pools, the kitchen, the living areas, and the garden.
 You can witness the grand design of “Maison à la Tonnelle,” a 3000-m2 “mansion” built on 3 levels.

-From the two neighborhoods, paths lead to a Roman theatre that was unearthed in 1912.
-Dating from the 1st century BC the theatre could seat 7000 people.
-Today it still serves as an event venue for theatre, chorales and dance.
+The paths of the two neighborhoods lead to a Roman theatre unearthed in 1912.
+Dating from the 1st century BC, the theatre could seat 7000 people.
+Today, it still serves as an event venue for theatre, chorales, and dance.
 In the center of the Puymin site is the Théo Desplans Archaeological Museum.
-It contains a collection of more than 2000 everyday objects and decorative statues.
+It contains a collection of more than 2,000 everyday objects and decorative statues.

-Other reasons to visit Orange are the little shops and alleyways with all types of Frenchy things…
+Other reasons to visit Orange are the little shops and alleyways with all types of French things…